phonosync/templateproject/python_dev_guide.md

   questions like "does version X of `A` work with version Y of DB driver and Z of Python?").

 ## Use pull requests and code reviews

-Requirement: Use version control system workflows, which allow to use pull requests as a way to contribute the code, and always use it.
+Requirement: Use version control system workflows and pull requests as a way to contribute to the code.
 All of the pull requests, need to be reviewed.

 Rationale: Check [wikipedia article](https://en.wikipedia.org/wiki/Code_review) on that.